ankur512512/httpservice-python/README.md

 Provided your system already satisfies the `Pre-requisites` requirements stated at the beginning, please issue below command to automatically download, install and start a `minikube` cluster and enable the `ingress` and `metrics-server` addons on it.

-Please note that it will automatically wait for the `nginx-ingress-controller` pod to get ready, so please wait for the script to complete.

 ```bash
 ./bootstrap.sh
 ```
+Please note that it will automatically wait for the `ingress-nginx-controller` pod to get ready, so please wait for the script to complete.

 It should return something like this:

 ```bash